jarobyte91/auto_summ/README.md

 # auto_summ

-This is the repository for the website on automatic summarization.
+This is the repository for the website [auto_summ](https://auto-summ.herokuapp.com/).